-Glessner House Museum, a historic house located at 1800 S. Prairie Avenue in the South Loop, is offering specialized, free tours for CPS third grade classes.
+Glessner House is offering specialized, free tours for CPS third grade classes.
 The tours use the museum to explore concepts about architecture and design, social history of late 19th and early 20th century Chicago, and how life in the earlier era compares today.
-The lessons are tailored to meet Illinois Learning Standards in Social Science,
+The lessons are tailored to meet Illinois Learning Standards in Social Science, History and Art.

 The Time Travelers program is made possible by a grant from the